XTRAGES/ElisiHotel/README.md

 - **Styling Problems**: Check CSS file paths and Bootstrap version

 ## 📝 License

-This project is licensed under a Proprietary License.
+This project is licensed under a **Proprietary License**.

-It is intended for personal use, educational purposes, and portfolio demonstration only.
+It is intended for **personal use, educational purposes, and portfolio demonstration only**.
-Commercial use, distribution, modification, or resale is strictly prohibited without explicit written permission from the author.
+**Commercial use, distribution, modification, or resale is strictly prohibited without explicit written permission from the author.**

-See the (LICENSE) file for full details.
+See the [LICENSE](./LICENSE) file for full license details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📞 Support